energypatrikhu/node-exe-compile/README.md

 it is using [esbuild](https://github.com/evanw/esbuild) to minify and bundle the script specified in the config file, then using `pkg` it compiles to an `exe` file

+# Warning
+This package is not well tested, and may not work as expected, use at your own risk, the package was only tested on Windows, and may not work on other platforms

 # Usage
 1. Install the package
   ```